Malak67/image_processor/README.md

 # image_processor
-Node-based microservice, with RESP API, allowing an user to Upload images, and risize them per request.
+Node-based microservice, with RESP API, allowing an user to Upload images, and resize them per request.

 ## Functionality